CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-03.md

    ![](./media/systemmessage.png)

-1. In the **Manual evaluation result** section, you'll add five inputs for which you will review the output.
+1. In the **Manual evaluation result** section, you will add five inputs for which you will need to review the output.
 Enter the following five questions as five separate inputs by selecting **+ Add Inputs**:

    `Can you provide a list of the top-rated budget hotels in Rome?`